 Occupational and Industry Classification of the Employed

 For employed people, the occupation and industry classifications assigned in the CPS are based on the job they held during the survey reference week.

-In the case of people with more than one job, the occupation and industry are based on the job at which they worked the greatest number of hours during the reference week.
+In the case of people with more than one job, the occupation and industry are based on their main job—the one at which they usually work the greatest number of hours.